About mckensie

 What is your approach to therapy?

 My therapeutic approach is collaborative, non-judgmental, and grounded in curiosity.
 Together, we will identify and work toward your goals in a way that feels supportive and authentic.
-I draw from relational, person-centered, emotionally focused, and cognitive behavioral therapies, while also integrating mindfulness and somatic practices to support healing.
+I draw from relational, person-centered, emotionally focused, cognitive behavioral, and acceptance and commitment therapies, while also incorporating attachment-focused work.
+I integrate mindfulness and somatic practices to support deeper awareness, emotional regulation, and healing.

 WHAT ARE YOU CURRENTLY WORKING ON IN YOUR PROFESSIONAL LIFE?